 9. The SBHC regularly runs group programs for students on health and mental health (e.g., 1 2 3 nutrition education, trauma support groups, asthma education, fitness, health careers).
-10. .
-The SBHC regularly delivers health education in the classroom, conducts schoolwide 1 2 3 health campaigns or events, or has presentations or events to educate parents and family members.
-11. .
-The SBHC participates in efforts to establish a healthier environment in the school or 1 2 3 community (e.g., school food policies, water availability, space for physical activity)
+10. The SBHC regularly delivers health education in the classroom, conducts schoolwide 1 2 3 health campaigns or events, or has presentations or events to educate parents and family members.
+11. The SBHC participates in efforts to establish a healthier environment in the school or 1 2 3 community (e.g., school food policies, water availability, space for physical activity)

-C. SBHCs offer intensive support for the highest need students by being present on a damanage chronic disease, address behavioral health issues, deal with crises, and help stude families access resources. • 12.
-The SBHC provides medical case management for all students as needed, such as monitoring or follow up for chronic disease, hospitalizations, injuries, acute illnesses, or medication administration.
+C. SBHCs offer intensive support for the highest need students by being present on a daily basis to manage chronic disease, address behavioral health issues, deal with crises, and help students and families access resources.

+12. The SBHC provides medical case management for all students as needed, such as monitoring or follow up for chronic disease, hospitalizations, injuries, acute illnesses, or medication administration.
 (Note: this function may be performed through coordination with a school nurse.)
 1 2 3 13.
 The SBHC provides enabling or collateral services to help students access services (e.g., meeting with teachers, setting up appointments, assisting with insurance enrollment, explaining medical issues or health benefits) 1 2 3 14.
 The SBHC offers behavioral health services and psychosocial case management for students with emotional, social, or mental health issues.
-1 2 3 D. D. SBHCs have a shared mission with the school to improve academic achievement by working together to address absenteeism, school climate, and classroom behavior and performance.
-15. SBHC staff and school administrators meet regularly to discuss policies and procedures.
-1 2 3 16.
-The SBHC and school staff work together to address the needs of students who are 1 2 3 struggling with attendance, behavior, or academic performance issues.
+1 2 3

+D. SBHCs have a shared mission with the school to improve academic achievement by working together to address absenteeism, school climate, and classroom behavior and performance.